 Single Color Mugs

-Now that you have a design, it is time to cut and make a mug!
-The Infusible Ink sheets that are labeled for the mug press are sized to minimize waste for these full wrap designs so I do recommend them.
-However, you can use any size of Infusible Ink sheet to make these mugs.
-NOTE: The mug press sized sheets will work with all Cricut machines including the Cricut Joy.
+Now that you have your design, it is time to cut and make a mug!
+The Infusible Ink sheets that are labeled for the mug press are sized to minimize waste for these full-wrap designs, so I do recommend them.
+However, you can use any size of Infusible Ink sheet you like to make these mugs.

 Once cool, you can remove the transfer sheet to reveal your gorgeous design!

-Working with More Than One Color
+Working With More Than One Color

 Then you can just press it in the exact same way.
-This is a way of layering Infusible Ink but you only need to press it once to get your design on your mug.
+This is a way of layering Infusible Ink, but you only need to press it once to get your design on your mug.

-Smaller Designs with Infusible Ink Transfer Sheets
+Smaller Designs With Infusible Ink Transfer Sheets

-Designs and Sizing
+Designs And Sizing

 Single Color Designs

-Cut and weed your Infusible Ink Transfer Sheets in the same way.
-Remember to mirror your cut!
-I also like to suggest that you trim the sticky carrier sheet close to your design to minimize dirt that may be trapped on the sheet.
 Then you will need to find the center of your mug to get your placement as correct as possible.
-I like to take a piece of tape and place it on the center across the top while looking at the mug from the top.
+I like to take a piece of tape and place it across the top at the center, while looking at the mug from above.

 Press these designs using the same method as mentioned above.
 Once pressed, peel back and reveal your gorgeous design!